-The course is titled Non-Lethal Weapons: Supporting the Operational Art Across the Range of Military Operations.
+The course is titled Intermediate Force Capabilities: Supporting the Joint Force Across the Competition Continuum.
 Curriculum includes discussion applications of non-lethal capabilities across the spectrum of conflict and in escalation-of-force situations.
-The course not only gives students a better understanding of the applicability of non-lethal capabilities in an operational environment, but also makes them aware of unique factors to be considered during operational planning.
-The course also provides students an overview of future non-lethal capabilities.
+The course not only gives students a better understanding of the applicability of intermediate force capabilities in an operational environment, but also makes them aware of unique factors to be considered during operational planning.
+The course also provides students an overview of future intermediate force capabilities.

 - Range Day

 - History & Policy of Intermediate Force Capabilities

 - Political, ethical and public perception considerations related to Intermediate Force Capabilities